-- announcements,
+- · announcements,

-- · lecture notes,
+- · lecture notes.

 - · homeworks and assignments,

-- changes to the posted office hours,
+- · changes to the posted office hours,

 - handouts and readings.

-Any question related to concepts and topics should be asked on Harmonize, accessible through Blackboard (under Course content > Course Q&A).
+Any question related to concepts and topics should be asked on the Blackboard discussion board (under Discussion Board > Course Q&A).
 Questions will be visible to all registered students, and everyone should actively participate in answering questions posted by peers.
 Active participation in answering questions will be counted towards the participation grade.

-E-mail communication should be restricted to questions relating to sensitive and confidential information (such as grade concerns, personal circumstances requiring specific accommodations, etc.).
+E-mail communication must be restricted to questions relating to sensitive and confidential information (such as grade concerns, personal circumstances requiring specific accommodations, etc.).